makerdao/community/governance/polls/Smart Burn Engine Parameter Reconfiguration - August 16, 2024.md

 - This change will be included in an upcoming Executive Vote.
 - It is expected that this Executive Vote will take place within 30 days of this poll passing, absent external factors.
-- If the Executive Vote passes, then these changes will become active in the Maker Protocol after the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay) has expired.
+- If the Executive Vote passes, then these changes will become active in the Sky Protocol after the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay) has expired.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**